-If you go on workers' compensation and retirement contributions are not withheld from your workers' compensation payment, you may be eligible to purchase service credit for this period.
-For leave without pay, the maximum allowable amount eligible for purchase is 24 months.
-For work-related short-term disability under the Virginia Sickness and Disability Program (VSDP), the full amount of the disability period is eligible for purchase.
+If you go on workers' compensation and retirement contributions are not withheld from your workers' compensation payment, you may be eligible to purchase up to 24 months of service credit for this period of time.
 The cost will be based on 5 percent of your compensation at the time you apply.
-Contact your human resource office for more information.
+For more information, contact your human resource office.